coj337/TheSprayer/ReadMe.md

 TheSprayer.exe --Policy
 ```

-##### Write a list of users to users.txt
+##### Output a list of users to AdUserList.txt
 ```
-TheSprayer.exe --Users users
+TheSprayer.exe --Users
 ```

-##### Write a list of users and all their details from AD to users.csv
+##### Write a list of users and all their details from AD to AdUserDetails.csv
 ```
-TheSprayer.exe --UsersCsv users
+TheSprayer.exe --UsersCsv
 ```

 ## Options